cowlum/Wasted-Spark-Ignition-Arduino/README.md

 Should work as the basis for most 4 cylinder engines.
-Calculates ignition timing and sends RPM to the onbaord boat computer in NMEA format. remotedebug can be used to access debug information while the engine runs.
+Calculates ignition timing and sends RPM to the onbaord boat computer in NMEA format. remote debug can be used to access debug information while the engine runs.

 Hardware:
 The coil pack is a 032 905 106b VW imitation.